LinkedIn Basics

 The ideal number to add is between 20 and 30 selected skills that you have mastered.

 Fewer than 10.
-Your profile may seem incomplete or unserious.
+Your profile may appear incomplete or unprofessional.

 Around 20 to 30.
 Balanced, focused, and relevant.
 This is the ideal range for most professionals.